PKJok/Candidate-Gene-Search/candidate_gene_searching.md

-# Searching for Candidate Gene in a Genomic Region
+# Searching Candidate Gene
-### NOTE: I am using local HPCC server's NCBI database to run BLASTn.
+> ***Note*** : I am using local HPCC server's NCBI database to run BLASTn.
 ## Overview

 This workflow identifies potential candidate genes within a genomic region of interest by:

-1. Defining a genomic interval.
+1. Define your genomic interval/ know your region of interest.
 2. Extracting exon coordinates from a genome annotation file.
 3. Retrieving exon sequences from the reference genome.
 4. Running BLAST searches against the NCBI nucleotide database.